VidyaSource/website/src/content/blog/online-passport-renewal-is-live.md

 ## Transforming Essential Services

-The Bureau of Consular Affairs provides essential services for customers worldwide:
+The Bureau of Consular Affairs provides essential services for customers worldwide.
+Here are just a few:

 - Issuing Certificates of Birth Abroad (CRBA) for children born to American parents overseas
 - Processing visas for international visitors